“I was told I was born. I do not remember. I am told I shall die; I do not expect it.” – Nisargadatta Maharaj

 That who I am is not my past experiences or my future achievements.
 That who I am is a separate isolated someone with a race, religion, ideology and ethnicity.

-“I” do not or have ever had a family, friends or enemies.
+“I” do not have, nor have ever had a family, friends or enemies.

 One has to come to know this “I”, this truest true “I”.